The Fourth Protocol: Plot

 At the novel's end, Harcourt-Smith is turned down for the position of Director-General of MI5, owing to his poor judgment in the case, and subsequently resigns from MI5 altogether.
 Preston also resigns but, through Irvine, finds lucrative private-sector employment that enables him to obtain full custody of his son.
 Marais is taken into custody by South African intelligence and Berenson's efforts are rendered unusable to the KGB, as Irvine intends to use his own spy network and plant the suspicion that Berenson was, in fact, a double agent, so that his information will be considered suspect.

+Locations

+Most of the locations used in the book are real.
+For example, the named streets in Chesterfield, Glasgow and Ipswich are all real, though the numbering of the address in Compton Street, Chesterfield is different to the present day.
+The bus stop where the Russian Seaman is attacked is a real bus stop and located as described in the novel.
+Although Cherryhayes Close in Ipswich is fictional, the housing estate it is located on exists.
+Forsyth locates the street in between two of the real Close locations.